graezykev/explain-nuance-git-merge-rebase/README.md

 ## Decision Time: Merging vs. Rebasing

-Imagine Kev needs to release the features in branch `feature`, he has 2 options:
+Imagine Kev needs to release the features in branch `feature`, he faces a decision: to merge or rebase his feature branch onto the updated main branch.:

 - `Merge`: merge `feature` into `main` and release `main` to production environment.
 - `Rebase`: Rebase `feature` onto `main`, and release `feature`.

-We all know right now Kev and Dash both edited line 2, meaning a **conflict** is definitely going to happen in both options.
+We all know right now Kev and Dash both edited the **second** line, meaning a **conflict** is definitely going to happen in both options.

 Next, we're going to simulate making the 2 options respectively, and find out what are the different consequences of them.

-> Before continuing, copy the initial status into 2 copies.
+> Before continuing, copy the **initial status** into 2 copied folders.
 >
 > ```sh
 > cd .. && \